 - 1 daikon radish, peeled (organic)

-- tallow or lard (from grassfed animals)
+- tallow or lard (from grassfed animals) (where to buy tallow or lard from grassfed animals)

 - sea salt (where to buy sea salt)